rizwansoaib/whatsapp-monitor/README.md

 <h2 align="center" > <a href ="/LICENSE"> License 🧾 </a></h2>
 <h3 align="center" > This program is free 🆓  software:  you can redistribute it and/or modify 👨🏻‍💻  it under the terms of
-         the GNU General 📢 Public License as published by the Free Software Foundation 🌎 </h3>
+         the GNU General 📢 Public License with Credit Mention in Your Project as published by the Free Software Foundation 🌎 </h3>

 ![License](https://user-images.githubusercontent.com/29729380/83224186-69c86e00-a19a-11ea-9783-37969dbf78b7.png)